 Today’s hiring managers often use applicant tracking system (ATS) software to screen candidates before they look at resumes.
-This tool scans for keywords that match the skills necessary for the role, so your resume could be eliminated before a human even sees it if it doesn’t have the right words.
-Be sure to include some key terms listed in the job description throughout your resume.
+This tool scans for keywords that match the skills necessary for the role, so it could eliminate your resume from the running before a human even sees it.

 Whether you have years of experience or are seeking an entry-level position, a customer service professional needs to pay attention to details.
 Typos and grammatical errors can make you look careless or unprepared.

-Building great customer relationships is key to a company’s success, and customer service representatives are key to building great customer relationships.
-Customer-centricity is all about putting the customer at the center of everything you do.
+Building great customer relationships is key to a company’s success, and customer service representatives are largely responsible for achieving it.
+Customer centricity is all about putting the customer at the center of everything you do.

-Hiring managers are looking for agents who are driven to help others and want to deliver fantastic service.
-So, be sure to include examples of when you went above and beyond for a customer or a colleague in your cover letter or in the experience section of your resume.
+Hiring managers are looking for agents who are driven to help others and want to deliver good customer service.
+Ensure you include examples of when you went above and beyond for a customer or a colleague.

 Excellent communication skills